haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/theme-inherit.md

 {% endhighlight xml %}

 <div class="bs-callout bs-callout-info" id="info">
-  <p>A parent and a child theme can belong to different vendors.
-For example, your custom theme can inherit from the Magento Blank theme.</p>
+  <p>A parent and a child theme can belong to different vendors. 例如， your custom theme can inherit from the Magento Blank theme.</p>
 </div>

 ## Override view.xml file